I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d10ddi-checkmultisamplequalitylevels.md

 <p>If the driver receives 0 or greater than 32 in <i>SampleCount</i>, the driver always returns 0 in the variable that <i>pNumQualityLevels</i> points to. </p>

-<p>If the device does not support multiple sampling with the number of samples that is specified in the <i>SampleCount</i> parameter, the user-mode display driver should return 0 in the variable that the <i>pNumQualityLevels</i> parameter points to.</p>

-<p>When the driver returns 1 or more in the variable that <i>pNumQualityLevels</i> points to, the driver indicates the number of device-specific sampling variations that are available with the given sample count.
-For example, if the driver returns 3, quality levels 0, 1, and 2 can be used to create resources with the given sample count.
-The device manufacturer defines these quality levels, which the Microsoft Direct3D runtime cannot query.
-However, different quality levels at a fixed sample count might refer to different spatial layouts of the sample locations or different methods of resolving.</p>

-<p>If the driver receives 1 in <i>SampleCount</i>, the driver always returns 1 in the variable that <i>pNumQualityLevels</i> points to.</p>

-<p>If the driver receives 0 or greater than 32 in <i>SampleCount</i>, the driver always returns 0 in the variable that <i>pNumQualityLevels</i> points to. </p>

 ## -requirements
 <table>
 <tr>